FlorinPetriuc/libsocketaio/README.md

 # libsocketaio

-Libsocketaio is a C event-driven socket library.
+Libsocketaio is a C event-driven library for easy socket manipulation.

 ## Dependencies